 At the bow, we should have a person ready to pass a line ashore and then use the boat hook to grab the mooring line to come aft to secure the mooring buoy.

-In case the wind blows across the berth, there won’t be any problem approaching, but we should be careful during the final phase of entering the berth.
+In the case where the wind blows across the berth, there will be no problem in approaching for bow mooring; however, we should be careful during the docking phase to enter.

 When we have the bow in front of the center of the berth, we’ll start to turn, positioning ourselves decidedly upwind, pointing the bow towards the boat on the left as shown in the drawing, to prevent the bow from falling off to starboard.
 Then, with the help of a good amount of engine power, we complete the approach to enter.